ibmresilient/resilient-community-apps/fn_remedy/README.md

 When a task is closed under a case, an automatic rule will trigger containing this function.
 If a row in the Remedy datatable matches the name and ID of the task just closed, the above logic will trigger to ensure that the corresponding incident in Remedy is also closed.

+In the event that multiple rows in the datatable match the target task (a task has been raised to Remedy more than once), the function will iterate over those rows to ensure that each of the corresponding incidents in Remedy are closed.

  ![screenshot: fn-remedy-close-incident ](./doc/screenshots/fn-remedy-close-incident.png)

 <details><summary>Inputs:</summary>